SEMAT-Exists-Org/content-techniques/Agile-Specification.md

 ![CC BY SA](https://licensebuttons.net/l/by-sa/3.0/88x31.png)

 ----------
+##Summary
+A universal technique for gathering requirements that is the main way consulting projects scope, plan and organise project delivery based on a clear set of defined requirements

 ##Description
 The TECHNIQUE :  Agile Specification is a universal technique used for gathering requirements for consulting projects.
 It can be used as a standalone technique to fulfil the ACTIVITY : Requirements Gathering or in concert with other technology-specific specification techniques.
 For further information on requirements gathering and specification techniques, refer to the ACTIVITY : Requirements Gathering